owenthewizard/i3lock-next/README.md

 $ make install
 ```

-To use a custom prefix:
+To use a custom prefix for the installation directory:

 ```
 $ make install PREFIX=/your/custom/prefix